rust-lang/book/nostarch/chapter05.md

 ### Adding Useful Functionality with Derived Traits

-It'd be nice to be able to print out an instance of our `Rectangle` while we're debugging our program and see the values for all its fields.
-Let's try using the `println!` macro as we have been and see what happens:
+It’d be nice to be able to print out an instance of our `Rectangle` while we’re debugging our program and see the values for all its fields.
+Let’s try using the `println!` macro as we have been and see what happens:

 Filename: src/main.rs